Nesting During Pregnancy: Much More Than a Myth

 Nesting can be a very intense feeling, so it's worth knowing about some safe activities you might enjoy when it strikes:

-Tap into your inner chef.
-Cooking in bulk can pay off big-time after your baby arrives.
-Cook large amounts of your favorite dishes and freeze them, so you won’t have to worry about much meal preparation after your baby is born.
-Once your newborn is home, you’ll appreciate having the time to focus on your little one or catching a little extra sleep instead of having to cook dinner.
+• Tap into your inner chef.
+When your baby arrives, cooking meals in bulk can be a real lifesaver.
+Prepare and freeze your favorite dishes in advance, so you won't have to stress about meal prep after your baby is born.
+With your newborn at home, you'll be grateful for the extra time to focus on your little one or catch up on some much-needed sleep instead of worrying about dinner.

-Get organized.
-The urge to organize is particularly characteristic of nesting.
-Maybe now is the time to alphabetize the canned goods in the pantry or make sure all of your baby shower gifts have been put away in their proper places.
+• Get organized.
+Feeling the urge to organize?
+Now might be the perfect time to sort those pantry items alphabetically or ensure all your baby shower gifts are neatly stored away.
+You may also want to wash, fold, and arrange your baby's clothes just the way you like them in the drawers.
 You might also find yourself wanting to wash, fold, and sort all of your baby’s clothes so that they’re placed exactly the way you’d like them in your little one’s drawers.

 Safety Considerations for Nesting